IceTheCoyote/WyvernMail/README.md

 # Requirements

 - Must have TCP ports 3425 (UNSECURED) or 3426 (SSL SECURED) port forwarded.
 That includes port forwarding the ask port which uses port 100 on UDP.
+- Must have NodeJS installed.
+You can get nodejs by [Installing it through their website.](https://nodejs.org/en)

 # How do you set it up?